Tanah Merah MRT station: Additional platform

-In 2014, the LTA announced that Tanah Merah station would be expanded with a new platform to increase frequency for the Changi Airport branch.
+In 2014, the LTA announced plans to expand Tanah Merah station with a new platform to increase frequency of the Changi Airport branch.
 The new platform will be constructed next to the existing eastbound platform.
 When completed, the middle two tracks will be used to serve the Changi Airport branch.
 Additional tracks will also be constructed to connect the station to the East Coast Integrated Depot (ECID).
 This will be LTA's second project to construct new tracks and platforms for an existing station after Jurong East station.

 The contract for the construction of the new platform and viaducts was awarded to Lum Chang Building Contractors Pte.
 Ltd. for S$325 million (US$ million) in October 2016.
 Construction works were scheduled to begin at the end of that year with an expected completion date of 2024.
-On 25 May 2019, the LTA further announced that the Changi Airport branch will be converted to be part of the Thomson–East Coast line (TEL) when TEL extends to Changi Airport from Sungei Bedok station via Terminal 5 by the mid-2030s.
+On 25 May 2019, the LTA further announced that the Changi Airport branch will be converted to be part of the Thomson–East Coast Line (TEL) when TEL extends to Changi Airport from Sungei Bedok station via Terminal 5 by the mid-2030s.
 In November 2022, transport minister S Iswaran announced that, as part of efforts for sustainable transport infrastructure, studies are ongoing to convert an existing 1 km viaduct set to be decommissioned to a green corridor for pedestrians and cyclists.
 On 29 April 2024, the LTA called a tender to modify the existing station, along with Expo and Changi Airport stations, in preparation for their conversion to being part of the TEL.
-The new platform will open on 9 December 2025, and works will begin on the platform that previously served Pasir Ris-bound trains to connect with the airport branch line.

-To connect the tracks between the EWL and the ECID, train services between Tanah Merah and Tampines stations were suspended from 7 to 10 December 2024.
-A second round of service suspension, occurring between Bedok and Tampines stations, and between Tanah Merah and Expo stations, will take place from 29 November to 8 December 2025.
-A third and final round of similar service suspension will take place in the first half of 2026.
+To connect the tracks between the EWL and the ECID, train services between Tanah Merah and Tampines stations were suspended from 7 to 9 December 2024.
+Another round of train service suspensions between Bedok and Tampines stations, and between Tanah Merah and Expo stations on the airport branch line, took place from 29 November to 7 December 2025.
+A third round of service suspension is planned to take place in the first half of 2026.

+The new platform opened on 8 December 2025, serving Pasir Ris-bound train services.
+The track that previously served Pasir Ris-bound train services has been closed to passenger service since 29 November 2025 for modification works as part of the TEL extension via Changi Airport Terminal 5.